Menu of ward

 Explanation image of Satoyama

 Although it is a word that has been spoken for a long time, it has gained citizenship in recent years.
-Appeared for the first time in the 5th edition of Koujien, it is described as "mountains and forests near human villages and connected to people's lives".
-It is used to represent the whole area.
+It appeared for the first time in the fifth edition of Kojien, and is described as "mountains and forests near human villages and connected to people's lives", but it is widely used as a whole area where traditional agriculture is operated, including fields and brooks It is used to represent.

-Until the 1930s, firewood and charcoal were used in Yokohama City to cook and warm up.
-We planted cedar and cypress to build a house, made baskets and columns, and tailored bamboo grove to pick bamboo shoots.
-Farmers call forests that obtain firewood charcoal, so-called coppice forests and cedar and cypress forests, are called "yama."
+Until the 1930s, firewood and charcoal were used in Yokohama for cooking and warming.
+We planted cedar and cypress to build a house, made baskets and pillars, and made bamboo grove to pick bamboo shoots.
+Farmers call forests that obtain firewood charcoal, so-called coppice forests, cedar and cypress forests, "Yama".
 The starting point of "Satoyama" was probably "Yama".
 It has come to be spoken as a concept of the landscape itself in which "Yama", fields (Nora), and a place of life (mura) are united in one area.

-In Yokohama, the scenery of "Tando" is a representative of satoyama.
-Tando is a place where the flow of water has eroded the earth over a long period of time and enters like a folds.
+In Yokohama, the scenery of Tando is a representative of Satoyama.
+Tando is a place where the flow of water erodes the earth over a long period of time and enters like a fold.
 The hills were covered with coppices and cedar forests, and the flat part of the valley used abundant water and rice fields were lined up.
-In Midori Ward, it can be seen slightly, and there are places where the name of the bus stop named "XX Tando".
+In Midori Ward, you can see a little bit, and there are places where the name of the bus stop is "XX Tando".

 The charm of Satoyama